unixpickle/dist-sys/README.md

 // Output: Hello, world!
 15.5
 ```

 The network API sits on top of the event loop API.
-Here's an example of how one might use the network API to time an API:
+Here's an example of how one might use the network API to time a simple back-and-forth interaction between nodes:

 ```go
 loop := NewEventLoop()